 Responsibility and Accountability

-The creation of data privacy laws protect consumers and allow customers the freedom to control their private data.
+The creation of data privacy laws protects consumers and allows customers the freedom to control their private data.
 Nevertheless, it is the responsibility of companies to ensure that their internal behaviors are ethically inline with their business model of selling the relevant products or services.
-The rise of new data protection laws means that businesses must undergo due diligence so that their consumer’s data is protected and to ensure that they are held accountable for how they utilize consumer data.
+The rise of new data protection laws means businesses must undergo due diligence so that their consumer’s data is protected and to ensure that they are held accountable for how they utilize consumer data.

 Companies outside of California should begin to strategically modify and optimize their internal workings since California’s influence may mean that a federal law encompassing provisions like the CCPA may come into being soon.
 Complying with these laws will not only protect consumers but will gain their trust and ensure that more loyal brand ambassadors help to increase your company’s top line.